andycasey/ads/docs/tutorials/libraries.md

 library = ads.Library.get()
 ```

 The :func:`ads.Library.get` method is for retrieving a single library.
-If you want to retrieve all your libraries, or your libraries based on some query expression, then you can use the :class:`ads.Library.select` method:
+If you want to retrieve all your libraries, or your libraries based on some query expression, then you can use the {class}`ads.Library.select` method:

 ```python
 # Retrieve all my current libraries